sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 With over 1 billion competing websites, your pages barely stand a chance ranking on the first page of Google.
 So, writing quality content that ranks well in search engines isn't easy.
 This is where Focus comes in.

-This extension helps you to focus your content to a few well-targeted search phrases, significantly increasing your chances to rank on the first page.
+This extension helps you to focus your content on a few well-targeted search phrases, significantly increasing your chances of ranking on the first page.

 ### Your personal guide

 After defining the subject of the page you're writing, Focus rates your page on various SEO principles.
 These principles include subject density, linking, and more.
-They help you to see how well you've increased your chances to be ranked higher.
+They help you to see how well you've increased your chances of being ranked higher.

 [tsfep-image id="1"]